+The Soft Matter Photonics Group was established in 2013 by Professors Stephen Morris and Steve Elston.
 Our research focuses on the design and development of new optoelectronic and photonics technologies that are based primarily upon soft-materials such as liquid crystals and polymers.
-In recent years, we are also developing fabrication techniques dedicated specifically to the design and manufacture of next-generation soft optoelectronic devices and platforms.
+In recent years, we have also been developing fabrication techniques dedicated specifically to the design and manufacture of next-generation soft optoelectronic devices.
 The research sits at the interface between engineering, materials science and physics and includes the development of new electro-optic effects and materials for photonics applications.
 Our research is largely experimental in nature, but is also underpinned by theoretical studies and device modelling led by Professor Steve Elston.
 At present, the focus of the research group is on technologies such as:

 - Thin Film Diffractive Optic Elements,

 - Thin Film lasers,

 - Smart Windows,

 as well as manufacturing techniques such as: